- Plush ride

 It has 5 mm lugs that provide excellent grip in the sand, soft mud, scree, and slick granite.

-The grip on the Kaha is top-notch due to the utilization of its Vibram Megagrip hi-traction outsole.
-This allowed Hoka to strategically minimize weight while having a very durable and sticky rubber outsole.
+The grip on the Kaha is top-notch due to the utilisation of its Vibram Megagrip hi-traction outsole.
+This allowed Hoka to strategically minimise weight while having a very durable and sticky rubber outsole.

 From past experience with similar outsoles and looking at the status, it appears this outsole will allow for many hundreds of more miles to be put on this pair of shoes.
 There is no sign of accelerated wear, just a little bit on the soft outer midsole.